 “This fantastic new resource for schools is available for order now from ServiceIQ’s online Shop,” says Doug Pouwhare.
 “As a not-for-profit industry training organisation, we have been able to keep the cost of the written assessment documents the same as our other hospitality assessments.
-We also know that some schools will not have consent to assess these industry units, so are also offering both units with printed documents and an assessment service of all 10 credits for just $100 per student.”
+We also know that some schools will not have consent to assess these industry units, so are also offering both units with printed documents and an assessment service for all 10 credits is just $100 per student.”

 Schools with consent to assess can buy the assessment documents now from the ServiceIQ Shop.

 Schools wanting the full package of two units, assessment documents, and assessment service can contact ServiceIQ’s Schools Advisors for Resources and Development.
 Their contacts are on the Curriculum Support page.